dustinpfister/hexo_sitesource/source/_drafts/discovery-deterministic-system-getting-started.md

 categories: discovery
 ---

 Now that I have a decent understanding of a certain programing environment I find myself facing a new kind of problem with respect to what it is that I want to do with my coding ability, that is why I stared the [discovery category](/categories/discovery/) of [this site](/).

-Anyway in my efforts to find a remedy to this problem I have come across the concept of something called a [deterministic system](https://en.wikipedia.org/wiki/Deterministic_system).
-Which is a kind of [dynamical system](https://en.wikipedia.org/wiki/Dynamical_system) in which there is no randomness, each state is predictable.
+Anyway in my efforts to find something interesting to work on, I have come across the concept of something called a [deterministic system](https://en.wikipedia.org/wiki/Deterministic_system).
+From what I have found out so far it is a fancy name for a system in which there is no randomness, or variation of any kind when the system exists in a state with the same time index, and initial model values.

 <!-- more -->